En-Query/EncryptedQuery/RUNNING.md

 2. Run the Responder to query against the data (on the server side)
 3. Decrypt the server response (on the querier side)

-Currently Encrypted query supports querying against data in JSON format.
-The Encrypted Query Responder (Server-side component that actually queries the data) supports three modes of operation: standalone, Kafka streaming and Hadoop map/reduce.
-Steps 1 and 3 do not depend on the mode.
+Currently Encrypted query supports querying against data in JSON formati(except for JDBC data).
+The Encrypted Query Responder (Server-side component that actually queries the data) supports three modes of operation: standalone, Kafka streaming, JDBC,  and Hadoop map/reduce.
+JDBC support has been verified against MySQL and MariaDB databases.

+Steps 1 and 3 are independant of the mode of query execution.

 ## Prerequisites